wvlet/wvlet/website/blog/2024-12-30-release-2024-9/index.md

 <!-- truncate -->

 ## Why Wvlet?

 At Treasure Data, we process over 3 million SQL queries daily.
 Managing this volume of queries and helping users (or LLM) write efficient queries presents several challenges.

-The first challenge is that the syntactic order of SQL does not match the actual data flow.
-This discrepancy makes debugging complex and deeply nested queries difficult, even for SQL experts.
-[A Critique of Modern SQL And A Proposal Towards A Simple and Expressive Query Language (CIDR '24)](https://www.cidrdb.org/cidr2024/papers/p48-neumann.pdf)_ highlights this issue effectively:
+The first challenge was that the syntactic order of SQL does not match the actual data flow.
+This discrepancy makes debugging complex and deeply nested queries difficult, even for SQL experts. _[A Critique of Modern SQL And A Proposal Towards A Simple and Expressive Query Language (CIDR '24)](https://www.cidrdb.org/cidr2024/papers/p48-neumann.pdf)_ highlights this issue intuitively:

 <center>
 ![semantic-order](./sql-semantic-order.png)
 </center>

-Another challenge is that the SQL standard (e.g., SQL-92) covers too small an area and lacks essential software engineering features for managing multiple queries, including:
+Another challenge is that the SQL standard (e.g., SQL-92) covers only a small area and lacks essential software engineering features for managing multiple queries, including:
 - No built-in support for reusing and generating queries.
 - No extension point for multi-query optimization, such as incremental processing and pipeline execution like dbt.
 - No built-in debugging or testing capabilities.

-These challenges have arisen because SQL, designed in the 1970s, is now used for data analytics beyond its original scope.
-Wvlet is designed to address these challenges by modernizing 50-year-old SQL to be more intuitive and functional, incorporating the best practices of software engineering.
+These challenges have arisen because SQL, designed in the 1970s, is now widely used for data analytics beyond its original scope.
+Wvlet is designed to address these challenges by modernizing [50-year-old SQL](https://dl.acm.org/doi/10.1145/3649887) to be more intuitive and functional, incorporating the best practices of software engineering.

 ## What's the current state of Wvlet?

-Wvlet is still in the early stage of development, but is already usable for writing and running queries against DuckDB, Trino, through a command line client (`wv`) or the Web-based UI (`wvlet ui`).
+Though still in early development, Wvlet already enables users to write and run queries against DuckDB, Trino through either a command line client (`wv`) or the Web-based UI (`wvlet ui`).

 ### Interactive Editor (wv)